-Selling Products vs. Selling Emotions
+Selling Products vs Selling Emotions

 “Don’t sell products, sell emotions” is an excellent old marketing phrase that holds a high significance.
 Most decisions people make are emotional, including every buying decision.
+This is likely to say that selling products is selling emotion.

 What was the last thing you purchased?
 Let’s say food.
 Why did you buy it? — because you were feeling hungry, and hunger is an emotion.